kab01m/dallas/README.md

 This project is a complete replacement of widely used RTC modules DS1287, DS12887, DS12887+ originally made by Dallas and their derivatives.

+Contents of this repository may be freely used for any purpose including PCB manufacturing and product selling with original copyright marking.
+DV-87-12 and DV-87-12R were made in DipTrace and DV-87-12SR was made in KiCad EDA 8.0.

 ### Options

+#### Boards

+These are variants of boards using different IC footprint and battery holder:

+* DV-87-12:
+    * B1 is BS-1220-2 battery holder.
+    * U1 is SOIC 300-mil (DS12885S, DS12885S+, bq3285, bq4285).
+* DV-87-12R:
+    * B1 is Renata SMTU-1225-LF battery holder.
+    * U1 is SOIC 300-mil (DS12885S, DS12885S+, bq3285, bq4285).
+* DV-87-12SR:
+    * B1 is Renata SMTU-1225-LF battery holder.
+    * U1 is SSOP 150-mil (bq3285LF).
+    * Unfortunately, this board can't be used for bq4285 or DS1387.

 #### R1/R2/R3